tailwindlabs/tailwindcss-plugin-examples/README.md

 ![](https://user-images.githubusercontent.com/4323180/37477287-b367cf88-284d-11e8-823b-f793c3ba1119.png)

-This plugin exposes quite a number of configuration options *(all optional)*, which can be passed to the plugin as an object:
+This plugin exposes quite a number of configuration options which can be passed to the plugin as an object:

 ```js
 module.exports = {